Animal welfare and rights in South Korea: Animal activism

 International Aid for Korean Animals (IAKA) was founded in 1997 to educate the public, especially schoolchildren, about the cruelty of trade in dog meat and animal medicine.
 Their sister organization the Korea Animal Protection and Education Society (KAPES) educates the public about adoption, spaying, and neutering, and proper pet care.

 In 2016 the animal rights group Animal Arirang launched a petition to include clauses on animal rights in the South Korean constitution.

+Local groups including LIFE, Busan Korean Alliance for Prevention of Cruelty to Animals, KoreanK9Rescue, Yongin Animal Care Association, Animal Liberation Wave and others have a vocal and visible presence on a number of issues, particularly over the years opposing the dog meat industry.
+Some of these Korean groups have also formed alliances with like-minded international animal protection groups.
+The most prominent of these is Humane Society International which also has a local Korean office, HSI/Korea.
+HSI/Korea is best known for its Models for Change program working with dog meat farmers to close their farms and transition to alternative, humane livelihoods such as mushroom farming.
+Since 2015 HSI/Korea has rescued more than 2,500 dogs from dog meat farms and has partnered with multiple other Korean groups in petitions, protests, awareness raising campaigns and farm rescues.

 The California-based animal rights organization In Defense of Animals partners with South Korean allies to stage animal rights protests, rescue dogs from dog farms, and lobby the government to better enforce existing animal protection laws.